Two-step dynamic obstacle avoidance: Acknowledgement

-This work was partially funded by BAW - Bundesanstalt für Wasserbau (Mikrosimulation des Schiffsverkehrs auf dem Niederrhein).
-The authors are grateful to the Center for Information Services and High Performance Computing at TU Dresden for providing its facilities for high throughput calculations.
+This work was partially funded by BAW - Bundesanstalt für Wasserbau (Mikrosimulation des Schiffsverkehrs auf dem Niederrhein, award number 181.7.03\_0004\_02\_2023).
+The authors are grateful to the Center for Information Services and High Performance Computing at TU Dresden for providing its facilities for high throughput calculations. \rdd{Furthermore, the authors thank the European Maritime Safety Agency for providing the AIS data used for the generalization study of maritime traffic.}